 Alongside this acclamation, the title also signifies limitation.
 As the Levites in the Old Testament stepped away from their duties after faithful service (Numbers 8:25), the Pastor Emeritus is not a member of the official pastoral staff of Bethlehem Baptist Church or of the Council of Elders.
 This is not because of a biblical requirement, but because of a mutual sense of wisdom expressed in this covenant.

 This Covenant seems wise because, when a long-tenured pastor remains in a congregation after the succession of a new leader, the potential for both good and ill are great.
 The good is the possible blessing of his unofficial service in various ways, approved by the leadership.
 The ill is the possible curse of his intrusiveness in ways that undermine the leadership of the church.
 This covenant is a way of maximizing the hope for the former and minimizing the risk of the latter.
 Our expectations are for a mutually joyful and life-giving relationship.

 This covenant shall be reaffirmed or revised annually, by the mutual agreement of both parties.
 The reason for this is that we cannot foresee all the possible changes that may be wise in the years to come.
-If God gives Pastor John life and health and usefulness for 10 more years, expectations may be different in seven years than they are next year.
+If God gives Pastor John life and health and usefulness for years to come, expectations may be different as time goes by.

 We agree that John and Noël will remain members of Bethlehem Baptist Church and will fulfill the expectations of the Church Covenant that apply to all members in good standing.
 We agree that Bethlehem will provide pastoral care and accountability for John and Noël and fulfill the expectations of the Church Covenant as with respect to any member.